idris-lang/Idris2/INSTALL.md

 ```

 and then to add `C:\Chez\bin\ta6nt\` to your path.
 Entering `make bootstrap && make install`
 in the MSYS2 shell then should work without problems.
-If you want to automate link creation, e.g. when you install a new version of Chez Scheme, you can proceed as follows: Copy these two lines to the file mkChezLink.cmd:
+If you want to automate link recreation, e.g. when you install a new version of Chez Scheme, you can proceed as follows: Copy these two lines to the file mkChezLink.cmd:

 ```sh
 @rd C:\Chez